wtp43/algorithms-doc/vault/docs/Algorithms/Priority Queue and Sorting/Sorting and Heaps.md

 ---
 ---

+# Heaps
+> Useful for when order matters
-Max heaps
+## Max heaps
 To make a max heap, push -x for x in array onto a min heap.

-# Heaps
 - [ ] [[LC-23.
 Merge k Sorted Lists]]
 - Put the head of each linked list on a heap
 - Extend the resulting linked list